-From the formation of lifelong friendships to the discovery of your cooking skills, a lot happens in a Reed house.
+From the formation of lifelong friendships to the discovery of new interests, a lot happens in Reed housing.
 Our on-campus residential community provides a safe and welcoming environment to support students in their academic pursuits, personal growth, and participation in an interdependent community.

-Currently, there is on-campus living space for 950 of Reed’s 1,400 students.
-First-year students are encouraged to live on campus for the first two semesters at Reed; after the first year, students who wish to live on campus participate in a lottery, held during spring term, to determine choice of rooms.
+- All first-year and sophomore students live on campus for their first and second years at Reed.
+After the second year, students who wish to live on campus participate in Room Registration, held during the spring semester, to determine the choice of rooms.

 - Academic Support provides Humanities 110 tutors in your building the night before HUM paper due dates to make accessing help easy!

 - Programs and events are focused on having fun and finding friends on campus - from neighborhood BBQs to floor-specific board game nights.